ipranav2/CmdLineLastFreq/README.md

 # CmdLineLastFreq
-a program to find the frequency of occurrence of last integer enter by user in commandline
+a program to find the frequency of occurrence of last integer entered by user in commandline